open-policy-agent/opa/docs/docs/ocp/concepts.md

 - system is the name of another source that declares package x.y
 - because x.y is a prefix of x.y.z, they overlap

-If you are interested in seeing this restriction relaxed please leave a comment [here](https://github.com/open-policy-agent/opa-control-plane/issues/30) including any details you can share about your use case.
+If you are interested in seeing this restriction relaxed please leave a comment [on Issue #30](https://github.com/open-policy-agent/opa-control-plane/issues/30) including any details you can share about your use case.

 ### Bundle Configuration Fields

-- **object\_storage:**
+- `object_storage`:
   Configure the storage backend (S3, GCS, Azure Cloud Storage, or filesystem, etc.) for bundle distribution.
 OCP will write bundles to the object storage backend and the bundles will be served from there.
   - Filesystem:
     - Path: Path where the bundle will be created